Office: BH 412

 Higley, A.E., Kiefer, S.W., Li, X., Gaal, J., Xi, Z.-X., & Gardner, E.L.
 (2011).
 Dopamine D3 receptor antagonist SB-277011A inhibits methamphetamine self-administration and methamphetamine-induced reinstatement of drug-seeking in rats.
 European Journal of Pharmacology, 659, 187-192.

-I have been married to Nancy for over 40 years and we have lived in Tempe, AZ and Los Angeles, CA before moving to Manhattan in 1982.
+I have been married to Nancy for over 42 years and we have lived in Tempe, AZ and Los Angeles, CA before moving to Manhattan in 1982.
 Nancy currently teaches English as a Second Language at the Adult Learning Center in Manhattan.
 We have two sons: Zachary who graduated cum laude from the Tulane University A.B.
-Freeman School of Business with majors in Finance and Legal Studies (in addition to a Spanish minor); Brian from the University of Oregon with a degree in Anthropology.
-Both boys currently live in Denver, CO.
+Freeman School of Business with majors in Finance and Legal Studies (in addition to a Spanish minor).
+Zach currently works for Piper Jaffray in their Public Finance Investment Banking division in Denver.
+Brian graduated from the University of Oregon with a degree in Anthropology.
+He recently moved to Ho Chi Minh City, Vietnam and will teaching English as a second language to school children.
 The other member of the family is Farfel, a Spaniel mix (Cavalier King Charles Spaniel and Cocker Spaniel: a Cockalier!).
 If I have free time, I will more than likely spend it fishing.